 The inexperienced traders would have had preference, as we all would, at the start.
 But those preferences disappeared when they were endowed with the product.

 The experienced traders showed no such cognitive bias, and pursued the product that had most value to them.

 While loss aversion is difficult to overcome, it clearly can be worked against.
 In business, when it comes to making decisions that involve a trade-off, be like the experienced traders – evaluate opportunities for their real value.
 This should help you avoid the sunk cost fallacy, which can plague even the most experiences executives.

-When creating surveys to understand consumer preferences, it’s important you also understand (or allow for) their different reference points.
+When creating surveys to understand and test consumer preferences, it’s important you also understand (or allow for) their different reference points.

 Only by getting them to think about what they’ll be giving up in order to switch to your product or service, will you get a more accurate viewpoint of their willingness to make the exchange.
 Otherwise you may be receiving an overly positive reaction relative to their response in real life.

 And of course, when it comes to making your own decisions, consider whether you’re genuinely evaluating choices based on their own merits, or whether there’s an element of loss aversion that’s creeping into your rationale.